CorySanin/Request-Manager-for-Beam/README.md

 Want to see it in action?
 [Check out my video](https://youtu.be/rcsz2sCtgdU?t=540).

 If you like my software, contributed to it on GitHub.
-I also wouldn't mind if you could [donate](http://paypal.me/Heckie)
+I also wouldn't mind if you could [donate](http://paypal.me/Heckie) maybe.

+Chat with me on [Discord](https://discord.gg/D3tTjQ4)